 - This document takes HTTP forwarding as an example.
 The corresponding web server (such as Apache, Nginx, or IIS) must be deployed on the CVM instance, and the port used by the server needs to listen on IPv6.

-- Currently, IPv6 CLB instances can be created in the Beijing, Shanghai, Guangzhou, Nanjing, Chengdu, Singapore, and Virginia regions.
+- Currently, IPv6 CLB instances can be created in the Guangzhou, Shanghai, Nanjing, Beijing, Chengdu, Hong Kong (China), Singapore, and Virginia regions.

 - IPv6 CLB does not support classic CLB.

 - IPv6 CLB supports obtaining the client's IPv6 source address, which can be directly obtained by layer-4 IPv6 CLB or through the

 X-Forwarded-For header of HTTP layer-7 IPv6 CLB.

 - Currently, IPv6 CLB balances the load completely over the public network.
 Clients in the same VPC cannot access IPv6 CLB over the private network.

 - IPv6 implementations are still at the primary stage across the internet.
 In case of access failure, please submit a ticket.
 SLA is not guaranteed during the beta test period.

 Step 1.
 Create a CVM instance and configure IPv6